The best blue light blocking glasses in 2023

 Reasons to avoid

-Spektrum's Prospek Arctic, the best blue light blocking glasses, are affordable, unassuming and available in a wide range of reader powers.
-The lenses' slight yellow tint filters blue light without entirely discoloring a digital screen, making them perfect for computer work.
-For an additional, you can add your prescription to the Prospek Arctics easily on Spektrum's website.
-Although the Arctic style reflects a unisex, modern aesthetic, there are a number of more conventional frame styles under $50 available from the brand.
+Prospek blue light blocking glasses are affordable, unassuming and available in a wide range of reader powers.
+The lenses have a slight yellow tint, blocking blue light without completely discoloring your digital displays, so they're ideal for computer work.
+The Dynamic style reflects a unisex, modern aesthetic, and there are several more conventional frame styles under $50 available from the brand.

 2. TIJN Square Nerd Blue Light Blocking Glasses